auth0/limitd-redis/README.md

 ```

 ### ERL Quota
-ERL quota represents the number of ERL activations that can be performed in a calendar month for the given `erlQuotaKey`.
+ERL quota represents the number of ERL activations that can be performed in a calendar month for the given `erl_quota_key`.

 When ERL is triggered, it will keep activated for the `erl_activation_period_seconds` defined in the bucket configuration.